2i2c-org/docs/admin/howto/control-user-server.md

 # Controlling a user's server

 Hub admins can unilaterally perform actions on user's servers via the **Administrator's Panel**.
-These are primarily used to debug user's session easily.
+These are primarily used to debug a user's session easily.

 You can access the admin panel by clicking the 'Admin' button in the top bar in your hub control panel.
-Alternatively, you can go to this URL in our
+Alternatively, you can go to this URL in your
 browser: `https://<your-hub-url>/hub/admin`.

 ## Access a user's server

-Accessing a user's server is very useful when trying to debug or reproduce an issue they might have.
+Accessing a user's server is useful when trying to debug or reproduce an issue they might have.
 This facility is available to admins via the admin panel.

 1. In the admin panel, you can click `access server` to gain control of a user's currently running server.
 If it isn't running, you can click `start server`